 2. Cost Per Hire

 Cost per hire adds up all the expenses that go towards hiring new employees and divides that over the total number of hires for a given period of time.
 The great thing about this metric is that you can slice it up a number of different ways so that you can see how much it costs to hire based on haul type, region, hiring terminal, and more.

-Truck driver recruiting today uses more sources and channels than ever before.
 Gone are the days of putting up some flyers and placing your job ad in the newspaper.
-Digital is king now, with more and more leads coming in from Google searches, Facebook postings, and online job boards.
+Digital is king now, with most interested drivers coming from Google searches, Facebook postings, and online job boards.
 With all of these channels available, identifying where applicants are coming in from can be incredibly helpful.

 Understanding channel effectiveness can be done by measuring the number of successful conversions by channel.
 You can also break down channels by job type or geographical region.
 Don’t assume that the same channels or sources are equally effective across jobs or locations.
 Maybe your OTR job leads come in mostly through referrals, while company drivers come in through Facebook.

-As mentioned above, you can also calculate the cost efficiency of your sourcing channels by measuring the amount of money spent on advertisements on each channel.
-Divide the ad spend by the number of visitors who successfully applied to the job to measure the sourcing channel cost per hire.
+You can calculate the cost efficiency of your sourcing channels fairly easily.
+First, find the amount of money spent on advertisements on each channel.
+Then, divide that by the number of visitors who successfully applied for the job to find the sourcing channel cost per hire.
 Once you’ve found that, you can start to see which channels are working for your carrier and allocate your recruiting budget accordingly.

-Nevertheless, speaking to the hiring manager or supervisor and other colleagues will start to paint a picture of the performance of your hires.
-This can take into account everything from productivity to cultural fit with the fleet and the carrier.
+Speaking to the hiring manager or supervisor will start to paint a picture of the performance of your hires.
+This can take into account everything from productivity, safety concerns, and cultural fit with the carrier.

 5. Job Satisfaction